machinat/sociably/docs/integration-with-webview.md

 })
 ```

-The `Auth` module provide an united interface to authorize users at web page with the platform they come from.
-Then we can register `Auth.AUTHORIZERS_I` with authorizer plugins from the chat platforms.
-Finally, register `WebSocket.AUTHENTICATOR_I` with `useAuthController` to connect `Auth` module.
+The `Auth` module provide an interface to authorize users with the chat platform they come from.
+Then register `Auth.AUTHORIZERS_I`interface with the authorizers provided by supported chat platforms.
+Finally, register `WebSocket.AUTHENTICATOR_I` with `useAuthController` adapter to connect with `Auth` module.

 And in the client: